FlashHit/vu-all-gamemodes-in-all-maps/README.md

 ## Important

-**It's mandatory to download my [CustomLevelLoader](https://github.com/keku645/CustomLevelLoader), gamemodes have been ported based on the layout of such custom maps.**
+**It's mandatory to download my [CustomLevelLoader](https://github.com/keku645/CustomLevelLoader) and [2dTrees-Removal](https://github.com/keku645/2dTrees-Removal), gamemodes have been ported based on the layout of such custom maps.**

 More custom layouts will be made in the future.